Rheno25/Fully-Adaptive-Liaison-and-Companion-Oracle/README.md

 ## Credits

-This project is inspired by the work of shioridotdev and ardha27.
-Special thanks to the creators of the technologies used in this project including VoiceVox Engine, DeepL, Groq, Whisper OpenAI, VtubeStudio, and veadotube mini.
+This project is inspired by the work of shioridotdev.
+Special thanks to the creators of the technologies used in this project including VoiceVox Engine, DeepL, Whisper OpenAI, and VtubeStudio.